Kirk Cousins Player Prop Bets for NFL Week 11 | Minnesota vs. Green Bay 11/21/2021

 - Cousins averages 273.3 passing yards per game in seven matchups against the Packers, 7.8 more yards than his over/under in Sunday's game.

-- Cousins threw one touchdown pass in each of those matchups against the Packers, while throwing multiple TDs in four games.
+- Cousins threw a touchdown pass in all of those matchups against the Packers, while throwing multiple TDs four times.

 - Note: Cousins' stats vs. Packers date back to 2016.